 - Move often but focus on small movements.

-- Listen for the stable clues that you are aggravating it, sometimes if you don’t pay attention during the day, you may not feel the effects of what you are doing until later in the day or after you laid down to go to sleep.
+- Listen for the subtle clues that you are aggravating the SPD.
+Sometimes if you don’t pay attention during the day, you may not feel the effects of what you are doing until later in the day or after you have laid down to go to sleep.

 - When climbing stairs, take one step at a time.
 Step up onto one step with your best leg and then bring your other leg to meet it.
 Repeat with each step.

 - Avoid swimming the breaststroke and take care with other strokes.
-The best is to put water wings on your feet and tie your feet together and use only your upper body to pull you through the water, using either front crawl or back stroke.
+The best idea is to put water-wings on your feet and tie your feet together and use only your upper body to pull you through the water, using either front crawl or back stroke.
 You may look a little strange – but your body will feel better after.

 If you liked this article you might also like reading these two blog posts.